-Requirements Confined space to which the permit relates The permit form should be designed and completed in such a way as to enable clear identification and recording of the space that each permit applies to.
+Table 2 Requirements of a commed space entry permit Requirements Confined space to which the permit relates The permit form should be designed and completed in such a way as to enable clear identification and recording of the space that each permit applies to.
 A single permit can be used for multiple entries into a space and can be used where there is more than one access point into a single space.
-Name of any worker permitted to enter the space - Full name of each worker Period of time during which work in the space will be carried out A permit may be required for varying periods of time depending on the time required to complete the work being carried out in a confined space.
-The permit must be re-validated if the person with direct management or control of work in the space changes; a break in work continuity occurs; changes are made to the work that introduce hazards not addressed by the current permit; or new control measures are needed.
+Name of any worker permitted to enter the space Full name of each worker Period of time during which work in the A permit may be required for varying periods of time depending on the time required to complete the work being carried out in a confined space. space will be carried out The permit must be re-validated if the person with direct management or control of work in the space changes; a break in work continuity occurs; changes are made to the work that introduce hazards not addressed by the current permit; or new control measures are needed.
+Measures to control the risk List the control measures that must be implemented before work commences, for example the isolation of plant and services, purging, ventilation, atmospheric testing, cleaning and signage.
+List the control measures that must be implemented or continued while work is being done in the space, for example ventilation, continuous monitoring, respiratory protective equipment and PPE.
+List any equipment to be taken into the confined space, and any exclusions such as ignition sources.